-- Redesigned the text in full color to help students better use it and to help motivate students as they put in the hard work to learn the mathematics (because let's face it-a more modern looking book has more appeal). - Updated graphing calculator screens to TI-84 Plus CE (color) format. - Added Reminder features in the side margin to either remind students of a concept that is needed at that point in the book or direct the student back to the section in which it was covered earlier. - Updated data in examples and exercises.
-Many modern and student-centered applications have been added to help students see the relevance of the content. - Analyzed aggregated student performance data and assignment frequency data from MyLab Math for the previous edition of this text.
-The results of this analysis helped improve the quality and quantity of exercises that matter the most to instructors and students. - Rewrote and simplified the treatment of cost, revenue, and profit in Section 2.1. - Added 611 new exercises throughout the text. - Moved the seldom-used chapter "Games and Decisions" online to goo.gl/ 6VBjkQ.
-Note that all of the resources that formerly accompanied this chapter are still available.
-They are housed within MyLab Math.
+- Redesigned the text in full color to help students better use it and to help motivate students as they put in the hard work to learn the mathematics (because let's face it-a more modern looking book has more appeal). - Updated graphing calculator screens to TI-84 Plus CE (color edition) format. - Added Reminder features in the side margin to either remind students of a con-

+- cept that is needed at that point in the book or direct the student back to the section in which it was covered earlier. - Updated data in examples and exercises.
+Many modern and student-centered applications have been added to help students see the relevance of the content. - Revised all 3-dimensional figures in the text using the latest software.
+The difference in most cases is stunning, as can be seen in the sample figure here.
+We took full advantage of these updates to make the figures more effective pedagogically. - Analyzed aggregated student performance data and assignment frequency data from MyLab Math for the previous edition of this text.
+The results of this analysis helped improve the quality and quantity of exercises that matter the most to instructors and students. - Rewrote and simplified the treatment of cost, revenue, and profit in Section 2.1. - In Section 11.5, rewrote Theorem 3 on using the second-derivative test to find absolute extrema, making it applicable to more general intervals. - In Section 13.2, rewrote the material on the future value of a continuous income stream to provide a more intuitive and less technical treatment. - Added more than 1,000 new exercises throughout the text.